Hiligaynon people: Food

 Common meals have fish and other seafood as a main component.
 They are often cooked with local green produce and other spices.
 Rice is also served as part of the meal, as in the rest of the country.
 Several dishes of the Hiligaynon are well known to many Filipinos, and contribute to the local food culture of Iloilo City.
 La Paz Batchoy is one such dish, composed of pork innards, liver, and heart in a broth with noodles and trimmings such as chicharon and garlic.
 Pancit Molo is also a popular dish, a wonton soup with dumplings filled with pork, chicken, and shrimp, as well as trimmings of green onions and garlic.
 Particular to Western Visayas is Ibus, a finger food of glutinous rice wrapped in coconut leaves in the shape of a roll.
 Kadyos, baboy, kag lanka (KBL), Laswa, and Kansi are some of the other soup dishes originating from the Hiligaynon people.

+Pancit Molo served at the Camiña Balay nga Bato.